medikoo/deferred/README.md

 	all(p1, p2, p3, ...).then(...);
 	first(p1, p2, p3, ...).then(...);

-As with other API methods, they can be imported individually:
+As with other API methods, they can also be imported individually:

 	var join  = require('deferred/lib/chain/join')
 	  , all   = require('deferred/lib/chain/all')